 The Office of the Superintendent of Public Instruction (OSPI) is providing funding, through iGrants (#761), for implementation of this highly regarded and effective prevention program to address marijuana and other substance use in your school or youth-serving organization that works with middle school age children.

 The grant will pay for all student and teacher materials for all three levels for all students in your school or site.
 It will also pay for required instructor training.

 To learn more about the program, see the LifeSkills Training website.

-Grant application deadline is Thursday, January 18, 2018 at 4:00 pm.
+Grant application deadline is Thursday, November 1, 2018 at 5:00 p.m.